SAP/spartacus-docs/_pages/dev/performance/performance-best-practices.md

 ## CDN Recommendations

-Using a CDN can significantly improve the performance of your storefront by distributing your content across multiple servers located around the world.
+Using a CDN can significantly improve the performance of your storefront by distributing your content across multiple servers located around the world, close to your end-users.
 Here are some best practices for using a CDN:

 - Choose a Reliable CDN Provider: Select a CDN provider that offers good performance, reliability, and coverage in the regions where your users are located.
 - Cache Static Assets: Configure your CDN to cache static assets such as images, CSS, JavaScript files, and fonts.
 This reduces the load on your origin server and speeds up content delivery to users.